 When you’re first beginning to consider outsourcing for your business, it’s almost impossible not to feel a little overwhelmed by the sheer volume of information available.
 That’s not necessarily bad — outsourcing offers a very wide spectrum of flexible solutions that any company looking to save time, money, and resources can find one that works right for them.
+Find the steps you can't skip when outsourcing below.

 But in the meantime, there’s a lot to decide: what will you move offshore and which geographic location works best for your needs?
 What size team do you need and how will you manage them from afar?
 Will you work with a provider and how do you know if they're any good?